dambor/devplatform/tmc-tutorial.md

   eu-central-1
   ap-southeast-1
 ```
+6. Select the AWS SSH key:
 ```
 ?
 Select default AWS SSH key  [Use arrows to move, type to filter]
 > tmc-key-pair
 ```
+7. You should see the message below:

 ```
 ✔ Successfully created context "dambor", to manage your contexts run `tmc system context -h`
 ````
+## Creating a Kubernetes cluster

+1. Creating a cluster using the wizard

 ```
 # create a cluster with the wizard